Should I operate my Associate dental activities through a ltd company?

-This is a big question and the answer can often be influenced by many factors, some financial, some non-financial.
+This is a big question that we’re often asked by many associate dentists, and the answer can be influenced by many factors, some financial, some non-financial.
 Let’s have a look at what they could be and whether or not there is a definitive answer.
 Beware, this article reads like an accountancy manual!

 The easiest place to start is the financial advantages.
 From the get-go, a limited company looks like an attractive option with the baseline rate of tax currently set at 19%, and by April 2020 this will fall to 18%.
 So why would that not be a better option compared to income tax rates at 20% and 40%?